-While air pressure is important, it’s not the only way to evaluate an air compressor.
-Are you looking for what size air compressor for impact wrench?
+While air pressure is important, it is not the only way to evaluate an air compressor.
+Are you looking for what size air compressor for the impact wrench?
 You also have to consider the size of the air compressor’s tank.

 Impact wrenches are intermittent tools, which means that, unlike sandblasters or grinders, you won’t be using the impact gun continuously for an extended period.

 You can operate an impact wrench with a good portable electric compressor just fine, although a small pancake type would only work for nail guns.

 Air compressors come in various sizes that are measured in liters.

 The larger an air compressor is, the more air it can hold, which translates to more time working and less time filling your air tank.

 In short, bigger is better for air compressor tank size.

 I think the minimum air compressor for the impact wrench is 22,712 liters with 4 CFM.
 You will have difficulty using the tool if it’s lower than that.

 I strongly recommend buying one with a tank capacity of 75,708 liters.

 In general, you’ll want to balance price with capacity.